frictionlessdata/tableschema-py/README.md

 Get schema field by name.

+Note : use `update_field` if you want to modify the field descriptor

 - `name (str)` - schema field name
 - `(Field/None)` - returns `Field` instance or null if not found